ljonesdesign/161-recitations/docs/01-basics.md

 Or maybe you notice something that inspires you to build a project, or pursue a particular job, or a Masters' Degree, or Doctorate Degree.

 ## Professionalism
+VALUE ADDED ITEM | 5.5 points

 This is rarely a problem for most students in INLS 161.
 There is no submission required for this assignment item.
-Don't overthink this.
-Bring your A game to this class and you will earn an A!
-Resubmits are allows and you can improve your grade if you care about your success.
+I will look at all aspects of your performance during the semester to come up with your final professionalism grade.
+Bring your **A** game to this class and you will earn an **A** (95 or above).
+Resubmits are allowed and you can improve your grade if you *sincerely* care about your success and you have *sincerely* done your best on your first submission.
+It is very, very difficult for me to grade resubmits for late, big projects.
+If you turn in big projects late, you go to the back of the line in grading.
+I will grade new projects that are being turned in on time before I grade your late project.